 The systems that are used in analyzing an individual’s voice and further used to fine-tune it for recognition purposes, results in an accurate model.
 There are systems that do not use any further training which are termed as Speaker independent and there are systems that do use training to be more precise and accurate, which are termed as Speaker dependent.
 Following is an image that helps understand the whole process of how the system is trained to understand or recognize an individual’s voice per se.

 The algorithms that come to use here are the Recurrent Neural Networks.
 A Recurrent Neural Network is a top-class algorithm that finds its usage with sequential data.
 It keeps a track of the inputs provided because of its internal memory and hence is considered one of the finest of the available algorithms from the bunch that is already available.
 Speech that we are internally processing is transformed into a series of sounds, which then by the usage of Fourier Transform be converted to numbers based on its signal strength.

 Smart Email Classification:

 Emails have now become one of the integral parts of our everyday life.
-Not just that it provides a medium through which we as individuals communicate with our friends, colleagues and family - it also forms a large part of data that can be processed using machine learning.
+Not just that it provides a medium through which we as individuals communicate with our friends, colleagues, and family - it also forms a large part of data that can be processed using machine learning.
 The best algorithms that could come to rescue here are the Unsupervised Machine learning.
 Yes, you read that right.
-One good thing about the emails is that we might be able to come up with the to addresses predicted based on the from addresses, but the email body is totally unexpected and hence an unsupervised machine learning algorithm will find its perfect usage, such as KMeans.
+One good thing about the emails is that we might be able to come up with the addresses predicted based on the from addresses, but the email body is totally unexpected and hence an unsupervised machine learning algorithm will find its perfect usage, such as KMeans.

 Analyzing the keywords from the message body, the messages are grouped by the common words or most frequently used words in the messages.
 These words define the activity and also provide the decision making to where to classify this email into.
-In the same time, it also trains the learning model with more information to process the upcoming email messages as well.
+At the same time, it also trains the learning model with more information to process the upcoming email messages as well.

 [Related Article: Why Azure Machine Learning?]